 Tri color pasta usually refers to rotini noodles that are dyed with natural flavors like tomatoes and spinach.
-Usually, it comes in a combination of orange, green, and white colors.
+It comes in a combination of orange, green, and white colors.

 For this recipe, however, we use food dye on regular rotini pasta to make a festive Memorial Day or 4th of July dish that’s red, white, and blue all over!

-This recipe is great for a BBQ side dish, but the addition of pepperoni and cheese makes it perfectly filling as a main course as well.
+This colored pasta recipe is great for a BBQ side dish, but the addition of pepperoni and cheese makes it perfectly filling as a main course as well.

 - Italian Dressing – Your favorite bottled or packaged dressing will do the trick.
 Or, try out my copycat Olive Garden Italian dressing!

 Step 1: Cook the noodles according to the package directions, then rinse with cool water.

 Step 2: Divide the noodles into 3 equal portions.
 Place two portions in separate Ziploc bags and set the third portion aside for now.

 Step 3: Add a few drops of the desired color to each bag and reseal.
 Knead until every noodle is uniform in color, adding more food coloring if needed.